Changle, Fuzhou: Local language

 Most locals are capable of speaking both Mandarin Chinese (Putonghua) and the Fuzhou dialect, though Mandarin is spoken in more formal settings such as schools.

 At home, Fuzhou dialect is the norm.
 Older generations typically have a strong accent when speaking in Mandarin due to their mother tongue being the Fuzhou dialect, which does not distinguish between z and zh, c and ch, s and sh initials or n and ng finals.

 The younger generation prefers pop culture, arts, music and other forms of entertainment from Hong Kong and the West.
 The older generation of Changleners enjoy Min Opera, a form of Chinese opera.

-Shopping and dining

-International fast food chains have been present for a long time and high end brands are trying to get in to the Fuzhounese market, with their high disposable income and expensive tastes.

 Cuisine

-Due to geographic location, Changle cuisine consists of a lot of seafood, such as clams, shrimps, conch, sea snails, etc.
+Due to geographic location, Changle cuisine consists of a lot of seafood, such as clam, shrimp, conch, sea snails, etc.